Matsuyama – 松山市

 The Dōgo Onsen area

-The Dōgo Onsen is an old hot spring also present in the “Nihon Shoki”.
+The Dōgo Onsen is an old hot spring also present in the “Nihon Shoki”, the old script containing the origin and the early age of Japan.

 Especially, the main hall is one of the most important in Japan and it is a huge wooden building.